kawaiix621/kawaiix621/README.md

-**Kawaii Blockchain For beginners**
+**Kawaii Blockchain for Beginners**

 <a href="https://youtu.be/Ixl3nykKG9M?si=V1KBlqVZfAGKMuRu">
   <img src="https://img.youtube.com/vi/Ixl3nykKG9M/0.jpg" alt="Watch the video" width="100%" height="auto" style="object-fit: cover;">
 </a>
 <br>
-*(assuming you understand rust or typescript ) learn about the basics of blockchain and in the math behind it in just 5 hours, you will fully understand blockchain from a technical standpoint and be able to build a basic
+***If you already have a basic understanding of Rust or TypeScript, this video will teach you the fundamentals of blockchain and the underlying math in just 5 hours.
+By the end, you'll have a solid grasp of blockchain technology from a technical perspective and be able to build a basic Layer 1 (L1) blockchain.***
-L1 blockchain by the end of this video if you are new to Blockchain *

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kawaiix621&theme=radical)